danielcarter/danielcarter.github.io/_courses/advanced_online_media/mc_5317_advanced_online_media.md

 - discuss the use of interactive elements and data in online communication.
 - describe basic computer programming techniques.
 - produce web elements that incorporate data and interactivity.
-- assemble online projects that apply course skills to the student's domain of interest.
+- produce narratives that apply course skills.

 ### Course Organization

-This course involves learning technical skills and also developing ways of thinking about web design and publishing.
+This course involves learning technical skills and also developing ways of thinking about design and communication.
 Classes will be split between workshop time -- when we learn by doing and work together to create web projects -- and discussions of readings and relevant topics.
-While the course requires minimal reading, you should expect to spend several hours each working on projects and completing other assignments.
+You should expect to spend several hours each week reading, working on projects and completing other assignments.

 ### Getting Help